shimwell/database_GUI/README.md

   - Launch an interactive GUI that dynamically adapts to the fields and contents of your database.
   - Filter the contents of your database and produce interactive visualisations of the contents of your database.

+A short presentation on the design of the database_GUI is avaialbe [here].

 ### Tech
 * [React.js] - A JavaScript library for building user interfaces
 * [Plotly] - Modern Visualization for the Data Era